neopragma/javahellolib/README.md

 * Using an IDE - _check_
 * Packaging a reusable jar to be uploaded to a repository - _check_
 * Benefits of frequent commits - _check_
-* Organizing an automated test suite - _check_

 Any of these topics could be greatly expanded.

 In the next portion of the walkthrough, we'll develop a command-line wrapper for the "Hello, World!" functionality using Spring Boot, and we'll set up an automated deployment pipeline to push changes into production.
+We'll also do more with the microtests, and write integration tests, too.